-Art students from Huntington School can apply each year for an opportunity to be awarded the Stuttle Painting Bursary.
-The bursary is given to the most outstanding students each year.
+Art students from Huntington School in York can apply each year for an opportunity to be awarded the Stuttle Painting Bursary.

 “If people knew how hard I worked to get my mastery, it wouldn’t seem so wonderful at all.”
 Michelangelo